How to get an agent code, register with HMRC Online Services and set up agent authorisation for the Self Assessment for Agents online service.

 - you were authorised to act on behalf of the client for Self Assessment (form 64-8 or online agent authorisation was in place) at the time the notice was issued

-In due course, you’ll be able to view PAYE Coding Notices - issued on or after 11 October 2011 - for the:
+You’ll also be able to view PAYE Coding Notices for the:

 - current tax year